sjoerdvansteenkiste/WBE/README.md

 ## Usage

-To evolve any neural network using the Wavelet-based Encoding:
+To evolve any neural network using the Wavelet-based Encoding take the following steps:

 1. Determine the level of compression **l**
 2. Construct a list **tensor_dim** containing all network weight-tensor dimensions.